Unisergius/meetballs-codefirst-with-drizzleorm/README.md

 [Source from Wikipedia](https://en.wikipedia.org/wiki/Database) - tl;dr it's a persistent data store that is normally depicted by tables that can be related or not really.
-It's persistent, meaning that it's lifetime persist regardless of the apps retrieving data from it.
+It's persistent, meaning that its lifetime persist regardless of the apps retrieving data from it.
 They can be stored as files or whole computer clusters.

 ### What is SQL?